apike/allenpike.com/posts/2026-09-30-the-brains-of-the-operation.md

 Which brings us back to, as always, judgement.
 All these newfangled brains still need to serve the hearts.

 [^github]: This is one of many agentic workflows contributing to GitHub’s [stratospherically increasing server load](https://github.blog/news-insights/company-news/the-august-17-outage-and-the-work-ahead/) and resulting sadness.
 You could use Google Drive for sync, which would be faster and automatic, but it neither resolves conflicts within files, nor makes edit history easily accessible.
+[^obsidian]: In my initial post I said that I was using [Typora](https://typora.io/) for this, but Nathan Snelgrove [reminded me](https://mastodon.social/@nathansnelgrove/117197428177013654) that Obsidian gives you some of the things Typora lacks, including a file browser on the left, and a lot more.